-It was built in the 17th century — is Grade 2 listed — has warm stone walls and a tin roof.
+Built in the 17th century — it is Grade 2 listed — has warm stone walls and a tin roof.

 There is thatch underneath the tin but, in the war, the thatch was covered in a layer of corrugated metal, in order to stop the incendiary devices setting fire to it.

 Consequently it’s now part of the listing and weirdly, it’s one of the things I like best.

 I love our little house with it’s quirks and character but sometimes ‘character’ comes with it’s own set of problems too.
 Restricted head height in some areas and steeply pitched ceilings are just a couple of the issues that we face but, I guess, that’s the trade off for living in a period property.

 One of the rooms that has a really sloped ceiling is one of the guest bedrooms on the 2nd floor of the house.

 Although the room sees lots of visitors — as we regularly have friends and family coming to stay — we’d never really done much to it since we moved in.